 TopHat is a class enhancement app that goes on your phone, laptop, desktop, ipad, etc. We'll be using it primarily in class but it may be used on occasion in the labs where Dr. Eschenburg is the IOR.
-The website is tophat.com
+Class code: 902337